Seakeeper Ride System

 Wedge Pack

-A combination of wedges to angle the seal plate relative to the hull bottom
+A combination of wedges that angle the seal plate relative to the hull bottom

 Transom Plate

-Adhered to the transom to support the lifting forces created by the controllers
+Adhered to the transom to support the lifting forces generated by the controllers

 All of the pieces of the new Seakeeper Ride system broken out